rancher/docs/content/rancher/v2.x/en/installation/resources/k8s-tutorials/ha-RKE2/_index.md

 This section describes how to install a Kubernetes cluster according to the [best practices for the Rancher server environment.]({{<baseurl>}}/rancher/v2.x/en/overview/architecture-recommendations/#environment-for-kubernetes-installations)

-For systems without direct internet access, refer to the air gap installation instructions.

 # Prerequisites

-These instructions assume you have set up three nodes, a load balancer, a DNS record, and an external MySQL database as described in [this section.]({{<baseurl>}}/rancher/v2.x/en/installation/resources/k8s-tutorials/infrastructure-tutorials/infra-for-ha-with-external-db/)
+These instructions assume you have set up three nodes, a load balancer, a DNS record, [this section.](({{<baseurl>}}/rancher/v2.x/en/installation/resources/k8s-tutorials/infrastructure-tutorials/infra-for-rke2-ha)

-Note that in order for rke2 to work correctly with the load balancer you need to set up two listeners one for the supervisor port on 9345 and one for kubernetes API port 6443.
+Note that in order for RKE2 to work correctly with the load balancer, you need to set up two listeners: one for the supervisor on port 9345, and one for the Kubernetes API on port 6443.

 Rancher needs to be installed on a supported Kubernetes version.
 To find out which versions of Kubernetes are supported for your Rancher version, refer to the [support maintenance terms.](https://rancher.com/support-maintenance-terms/) To specify the RKE2 version, use the INSTALL_RKE2_VERSION environment variable when running the RKE2 installation script.
 # Installing Kubernetes